• Skip to primary navigation

 Japanese Onsen Etiquette 101

-Japan is known for a lot of unique things – delicious cuisine, capsule hotels, historic temples and shrines, tea ceremonies, and breathtaking scenery just to name a few.
-But another thing that Japan is incredibly well-known for is their relaxing hot springs, also known as onsen.
+Japan is known for a lot of unique things – delicious cuisine, capsule hotels, historic temples and shrines, tea ceremonies, and breathtaking scenery, just to name a few.
+But another thing that Japan is incredibly well-known for is its relaxing hot springs, also known as onsen.

 What is an Onsen?